I spent a day riding a bike made entirely of old Nespresso pods

 I’m on a fabulously stylish purple seven-gear bicycle, made by a Swedish startup called Vélosophy.
 The bike epitomizes minimalist Scandinavian design, with clean lines and sleek wheels.
-You would never guess that it was made from thousands of old aluminum Nespresso pods.
+You would never guess that it was made from 300 old aluminum Nespresso pods.

 That said, if you take a closer look, there are a few clues that this bike was designed with a coffee addict in mind: The bell is shaped like a coffee capsule and there’s a coffee holder built into the wood basket.
 On a test ride around my neighborhood, I stop at my local bakery, get a cup of freshly brewed, single origin coffee to go, and take it with me on the rest of my trip.
 Biking caffeinated is way more fun.